-The Centers for Medicare and Medicaid Services (CMS) Medicare Managed Care Manual provides specific guidance regarding marketing communications to Medicare-eligible members by health plans and their participating providers, hospitals, and ancillary providers.
+The Centers for Medicare and Medicaid Services (CMS) Medicare Managed Care Manual provides specific guidance regarding marketing communications to Medicare-eligible members by health plans and their participating providers.
 Health Net participating providers are required to comply with applicable Medicare laws and regulations, and Health Net policies and procedures when creating or distributing marketing materials.

-For questions regarding Medicare marketing materials submission, or to submit Medicare marketing materials for approval, contact the Health Net Medicare Marketing Department by email at:
+The Health Net policies and procedures for submitting marketing materials is available on Health Net’s provider website in the Health Net Provider Library under Operations Manuals > Compliance and Regulations > CMS Provider Marketing Guidelines.
+For additional questions regarding Medicare marketing materials submission, or to submit Medicare marketing materials for approval, contact the Health Net Medicare Marketing Department by email at:

 For updated and additional information regarding CMS Medicare marketing guidelines, refer to the CMS website at: